mattyoung101/slingshot/README.md

 ## Implementation details
 Fundamentally, Slingshot is a fully modular interface between "engines", that do the real parsing work, and the LSP protocol.
 All LSP features, from completion to diagnostics, are driven by a backend "engine".
-Currently, completion is driven by sv-parser and diagnostics are driven by Verilator, but I aim to make these fully runtime configurable.
+Currently, completion is driven by dalance's [sv-parser](https://github.com/dalance/sv-parser) and diagnostics are driven by Verilator, but I aim to make these fully runtime configurable.
 Things Slingshot handles itself are project indexing and LSP communications.

 Slingshot is currently written in just Rust.
 In a past life, it was written in a mix of Rust and C++20 to interface with the Slang SystemVerilog frontend developed by Mike Popoloski.
 Unfortunately, that proved extremely difficult to work with from both the Rust and C++ side - the worst of both worlds, constant segfaulting, and a nightmarish build process.
 So that has been scrapped, and I'm trying just Rust for now. _However_, if sv-parser is not suitable for the task at hand, then at this point I'll bundle a Slang executable that starts a server and communicates with the main Slingshot process via IPC.
+(Update: or use an ANTLR grammar via antlr-rust)

 sv-parser does not have good error recovery support.
 Slingshot will therefore have to make a "best guess" attempt at providing useful feedback while the user is typing, probably by splicing